Empirical Bernstein in smooth Banach spaces: Empirical Bernstein in 2-Smooth Banach spaces

 \begin{corollary} [The empirical Bernstein inequality for $(2, D)$-smooth Banach spaces] Let $X_1, X_2, \ldots$ belong to a $(2, D)$-smooth Banach space.
 Under the assumptions of Theorem~\ref{theorem:main_theorem}, with probability $1 - \alpha$ for any $\alpha \in (0, 1)$, and simultaneously for all $t \geq 1$,

 \end{corollary}

 The choice of appropriate sequences $(\lambda_t)$ is key in the tightness of the confidence sequences.
 We study two different scenarios separately.
 First, we propose predictable $(\lambda_t)$ for the (more classical) batch setting, where the sample size is fixed from the beginning.
 Second, we analyze the sequential setting, where the sample size is not fixed beforehand and observations are made one at a time.
+In either case, the proposed predictable sequence $(\lambda_t)$ scales inversely with the square roots of the sequential empirical variance and sample size (up to logarithmic factors).
+Note that the scale of $(\lambda_t)$ does not change the center of the confidence ball, but it significantly influences its radius.